Catching Up in the Canary Islands

 My tub with a view!

-I’d been largely without good internet access for the first two weeks of the trip and I’d been saving up a lot of the things I needed to do for a better internet connection.
-I figured for sure once I got to a big European hotel I’d be fine.
-I was wrong.
+I’ve been largely without good internet access for the first two weeks of this round-the-world trip and I’ve been saving up a lot of work stuff for a better internet connection.

-In the new room I was able to connect but it was still painfully slow.
-By the time I caught up on emails, it was 5:00pm and the whole day was gone.
-Determined to do something touristy before bed, I headed into the nearby town of Maspalomas for dinner and, when I returned, watched a spectacular sunset from the hotel’s rooftop infinity pool.
+Determined to do something touristy before bed, I head into the nearby town of Maspalomas for dinner and later catch a spectacular sunset from the hotel’s rooftop infinity pool.

 Maspalomas Gran Canaria Spain